 NEXT STEPS / WHAT’S AT STAKE:

 - There is no other plan.
-The City of Miami has the choice of approving the County’s thoroughly developed plans or deciding that nothing will happen.
 Only the County and FIU have a 99-year lease with the State for the property, have secured $23.6 million, and have a viable and sustainable business model to return great theater to the Grove.

 - Garage Development.
 A solicitation will be issued by the Miami Parking Authority (MPA) for a garage developer/operator.
 The County will be participating in the review and selection of the respondents.

 - Construction Bidding.
-Once the majority of the City of Miami Building Department's comments are addressed by the design team, a solicitation will be issued by the County for the construction contract.
+Once the majority of the City of Miami Building Department's comments are addressed by the design team, a solicitation will be issued by the County for the construction contract, subject to a successful judicial appeal.

-- Construction in 2019.
-Construction contract award and commencement of construction can begin in 2019.
+- Construction.
+Construction contract award and commencement of construction can begin as soon as possible, subject to a successful judicial appeal.

 ABOUT THE PLAYHOUSE PROJECT